-Why Aren’t Cities Testing for Coronavirus?
+Why Aren’t Cities Widely Testing for Coronavirus?

 That panopticon appears to have kept the coronavirus bottled up.
 The Straits Times even has a graphic feature showing how each of Singapore’s 166 confirmed cases are linked; the rate of new cases has flattened and is now declining.
 China and South Korea have also seen their rates of new infections dip.
 Their interventions came early: Guangzho implemented strict social distancing protocols when the region had just seven confirmed cases (and zero deaths), according to Lipsitch.
 Wuhan went on lockdown when they had 495 confirmed cases (and 23 deaths).
 The U.S. is now further along than those places were — but with far fewer tests in the field to guide public decisions.

-Health experts such as Lipsitch say that efforts to trace the contacts of infected individuals in order to contain the virus are now overwhelming health departments in the U.S.; mass testing only works in the early stages of a contagion outbreak.
+Health experts say that efforts to trace the contacts of infected individuals in order to contain the virus are now overwhelming health departments in the U.S.; mass testing only works in the early stages of a contagion outbreak.
 Now, it’s critical to lower the demand for medical attention before the nation’s healthcare system is overwhelmed (a real possibility).
 The way to flatten that demand curve is to make the painful decisions associated with social distancing.
 For the New York suburb of New Rochelle, that means a one-mile “containment” zone that will be administered by the National Guard.
 Soon, for a host of North American cities, that may mean mass closures of schools, workplaces, public gatherings, and other high-risk sites and events.

 As local authorities begin to make those hard calls, questions about testing are starting to look more like woulda, coulda, shoulda.
 As of Tuesday afternoon, the Covid Tracking Project’s findings show 4,449 total tests nationwide, with 566 positive results and 409 cases pending.
 That looks like a reassuringly tiny percentage of people in a nation of 329 million are walking around with this bug.
 Keeping it that way, though, likely looks less like testing centers and more like proclamations.
-The federal government failed to do more to get tests to the public in time, notwithstanding Trump’s repeated claims that everyone with symptoms “gets a test.”
-Bottlenecks at the state and local levels proceeded from there — perhaps thwarting the containment stage entirely.
+The federal government failed to do more to get tests to the public in time, and bottlenecks at the state and local levels proceeded from there — notwithstanding Trump’s repeated claims that everyone with symptoms “gets a test.”

+“What we are learning from this experience is the following: If you cannot see an epidemic developing, and cannot diagnose it, you will not be able to treat it and control the spread of disease,” Hanfling says.
+“What is really needed is a complete reset on how we think about diagnosing emerging infectious diseases.
+The technology to develop rapid, point-of-care effective diagnostics — think pregnancy tests — exists now.”

+He adds, “What is missing is the commitment to build those capabilities such that they become the manner by which future epidemics are managed.
+See it, diagnose it, treat it, contain it.”

 From subway straps to scooters, urban living is all about sharing stuff — and swapping germs.
 Here’s how to lower your risk of contracting Covid-19.